-The history of the modern Institute of Botany began in September 1921, when A.V.
-Fomin founded and headed the Botanical Room and Herbarium of the Academy of Sciences of the Ukrainian SSR.
-Outstanding scientists N.G.
+2021 sees the centenary of the Institute of Botany.
+The history of the Institute dates back to September 1921, when Professor O.V.
+Fomin founded and headed the Botanical Room and Herbarium of the All-Ukrainian Academy of Sciences.
+Thereafter, outstanding scientists M.G.
 Kholodny, D.K.
 Zerov, P.F.
-Oksiyuk, A.S.
+Oksiyuk, Yu.D.
+Kleopov, A.S.
 Lazarenko, A.M.
-Oxner, and others worked at the Institute.
-They established several research directions and scientific schools in taxonomy, floristics, bryology, lichenology, mycology, phycology (algology), phytohomonology, and other fields.
-The Institute consists of 10 research departments, the Interdepartmental Integrated Laboratory of Protected Areas, Experimental Station, Computer Centre, Scientific Library, and Editorial and Publishing Department.
+Oxner, S.F.
+Morochkovksyi among many others worked at the Institute.
+They established several research directions and scientific schools in taxonomy, floristics, bryology, lichenology, mycology, phycology (algology), geobotany, phytohormonology and other fields.

-II.
-Investigations of structural and functional organization of plants and fungi at the organismal, cellular and molecular levels under normal and altered (both natural and anthropogenic) environmental conditions.
+(2) structural and functional organization of plants and fungi at various levels from molecules and cells to organisms under natural and human-altered environmental conditions.

 Today, the Institute is comprised of seven research departments, three laboratories and additional auxiliary units, scientific library, group of practical informatics, etc. The research carried out at the Institute is supported by Transmission & Scanning Electron Microscopy facilities used for TEM & SEM analyses.